Skip to content

 The Centennial Hall

 The Centennial Hall (pl.
 Hala Stulecia, dt.
 Jahrhunderthalle) is one of three UNESCO sights in Silesia, Poland.
-It was built in the early 20th century by the renowned german architect Max Berg in Worclaw / Breslau.
-The monument is accompanied by the Iglica, a needle-like monument built in 1948, a beautiful pergola and a large fountain.
+It was built in the early 20th century by the renowned German architect Max Berg in Wroclaw / Breslau.
+The monument is accompanied by the Iglica, a needle-like monument built in 1948, a beautiful pergola, and a large fountain.

 test